Active listeners tend to make more money, have better relationships and enjoy relatively better overall well-being.

 |Responses||Considered and show listener has understood what has been said||Tend to not follow 100% from the points just made|

-Most people spend anywhere between 45-75% of their waking hours listening.
+Most people spend around 40% of their time listening.
 Good active listening skills will improve the quality of those interactions.

 The benefits of active listening skills extend beyond mere day-to-day interactions.